The year was turning.

 - Craft and implement a strong interlinking strategy that links all the cluster content pieces together with the pillar content in an umbrella format.

-- Continue to hunt for opportunities to create new content pieces that expand the cluster and fills the content gap.
+- Continue to hunt for opportunities to create new content pieces that expands the cluster and fills the content gap.

-Nobody understands Google's actual method for ranking web sites.
-Even if they did, the fact that some keywords are more difficult to rank for than others would remain unchanged.
-That is why the concept of "keyword difficulty" is one of the most difficult aspects of SEO.
+Nobody understands Google's actual method for ranking websites.
+Even if they did, the fact that some keywords are more difficult to rank than others would remain unchanged.
+That is why the concept of "keyword difficulty" is one of the most difficult aspects of SEO techniques..

 So, in this point, I'll explain the broad concept of keyword difficulty (i.e., what seasoned SEOs look for when estimating their odds of ranking in Google) and demonstrate how the Keyword Difficulty measure can be useful.

 How would you figure out how difficult a keyword is to rank for?

 Most SEO practitioners determine a keyword's "ranking difficulty" by looking at the pages that already rank in Google for recognised characteristics that influence rankings.